 A good quality 120Ah Lithium battery will be able to supply a constant 100 amps.
 This should not be confused with the higher ‘peak’ discharge current, which can be maintained for up to 5 seconds.
 This rate of current discharge would consume 100 Ah of capacity in 1 hour – though I wouldn’t like to be actually running an appliance drawing 100 amps from our batteries for an entire hour!

 Fortunately your toaster, coffee machine or hair dryer, connected to your battery through an inverter, will only be drawing continuous current at this rate for a minute or two.

 The specifications for AGM batteries often list the ‘peak’ (5 second) current discharge, rather than the maximum continuous current discharge.
-The peak discharge rate for AGM batteries is usually over 1000 Amps, but you will have to go hunting to find that the maximum rate for continuous current discharge (for a 120Ah battery) is around 30 Amps.
+The peak discharge rate for AGM batteries is usually over 1000 Amps, but you will have to go hunting through spec sheets to find that the maximum rate for continuous current discharge (for a 120Ah battery) is around 30 Amps.